Alexandria Ocasio-Cortez Slammed For Spending $300 On Haircut And Dye, But That’s About Average In Washington

-Freshman New York Representative Alexandria Ocasio-Cortez is catching heat for paying close to $300 to get her hair done, while people familiar with the cost of women’s hair care in urban areas are greeting the accusation with a collective, “meh.”
+Freshman New York Representative Alexandria Ocasio-Cortez is catching heat for paying close to $300 to get her hair done, while people familiar with the cost of women’s hair care in urban areas are greeting the accusation with a collective, “Meh.”

-On Wednesday, The Washington Times, which admittedly leans conservative, ran the attention-grabbing headline, “EXCLUSIVE: Self-declared socialist AOC splurges on high-dollar hairdo.”
-The paper went on to point out how Ocasio-Cortez, “self-declared socialist, who regularly rails against the rich and complains about the cost of living inside the Beltway,” blew close to $300 on her ‘do.
+On Wednesday, The Washington Times ran the attention-grabbing headline, “EXCLUSIVE: Self-declared socialist AOC splurges on high-dollar hairdo.”

+The paper went on to point out how Ocasio-Cortez, “a self-declared socialist, who regularly rails against the rich and complains about the cost of living inside the Beltway,” blew close to $300 on her ‘do.

 Specifically, she visited Last Tangle Salon on 19th Street Northwest in Washington and spent $80 on a cut and $180 on coloring.
 Had she tipped 20 percent, that would have added another $52 to the bill, making her trip to the stylist a $312 venture.

-An employee at the salon described Alexandria as “very nice” and said she posed for pictures with other customers.
+An employee at the salon described Ocasio-Cortez as “very nice” and said she posed for pictures with other customers.

 Nice or not, the Times quoted a pundit who compared the Representative to former First Lady of Argentina Eva Peron.